Interface Overview

 Scraper Options

-Scraper settings are saved in presets - sets of saved settings.
+Scraper settings are saved in presets – sets of saved configurations.

-For all settings, there is a default preset - default.
+A default preset exists for all settings – default.
 It cannot be changed.
 All changes must be saved in presets with new names.

-- quick override of settings for the scraper.
+Add override – a quick override of settings for the scraper.
 This option can be added directly in the Task Editor.
-The list of settings shows the default values.
+The list of settings shows default values.

 Queries

-The list of queries can be specified in two ways: loaded from a file or written in the field.
+The list of queries can be specified in two ways: load from a file or write in the field.

 Queries from File